YunChiLeong/Battle-Bot-Arena-Server-Client-App/README.md

 ![image](https://user-images.githubusercontent.com/47125700/170398778-ae513395-739f-4663-a00d-4c9f4d60918a.png)
 This command connects a bot called Strafe to the server When a client is connected to the server succesfully, the server prints client PID: status

+## ...Or Play Against Friends in Multiplayer Games
+To assign teams you need an extra parameter, the number of players per team.

+*  java -jar BatBot161.jar  4  2  (4 players in total, 2 teams of 2 players)
+*  java -jar BatBot161.jar  4  3  (4 players in total, 2 teams, where it's 3 on one team and 1 on the second)

 ## Game Setup Stage
 After the connection, server sends you:   PID WidthArena HeightArena NumberOfBots Team